I grew up eating grits in the South. I know grits. And when people call things that are not grits by the name of grits, I get annoyed.

 Polenta is a word most often used to describe a type of cornmeal mush or porridge made from corn meal.
 It can, however, refer to a porridge made from any ground grain and the word actually originates from a Latin word for a barley meal (polenta and corn have become fairly synonymous, though).

 The word often is used to describe not only the dish but the cornmeal itself, as well.
 The type of cornmeal used for polenta is a coarser grind than the finely-ground cornmeal we use to make cornbread.
 If you want to make homemade polenta (and you should!) it pays to buy the proper type of polenta cornmeal, such as Bob’s Red Mill Polenta Corn Grits Polenta.
 The cooked porridge is served not only soft but also set and fried in wedges or other shapes.

 What are Grits?

 Although the term grits has been extended to refer to any much made from ground dried corn, historically, grits is a much more specific product which is made from hominy corn.

 The word hominy is derived from the Native American Algonquian languages from words referring to certain processed corn products.
 For example, rockahominie referred to a parched corn and tackhummin referred to a hulled corn.
-Hulled corn was made by the Indians by soaking dried corn in water mixed with lye or wood ash, and there were certain corns which served this purpose well, as their hulls were easily removed by this process.
+In an extremely important process called nixtamalization (English rendering of an Aztec word), hulled corn was made by the Indians by soaking dried corn in water mixed with lye or wood ash over heat, and there were certain corns which served this purpose well, as their hulls were easily removed by this process.
 The word Nasaump, on the other hand, referred to an unparched corn, beaten and boiled.